fahim-tazz/Sub-5-Second-Attention-Span-Gang/README.md

-Allow users to save their annotations and custom titles Retrieve and display titles and associated annotations Calculate and display collective user rating of titles Allow user to add other users as friends
+Allow users to save their annotations and custom titles Retrieve and display titles and associated annotations Calculate and display collective user rating of titles

 2. Profile Page
-Retrieve and display current title and progress Retrieve and display total number of titles read Display user information like username and profile picture Display friends of user
+Retrieve and display current title and progress Retrieve and display total number of titles read Display user information like username and profile picture

 Features to be completed by the end of July: